 If a person’s death is caused by the wrongful actions or neglect, or default of another person or entity (such as a business), that person’s survivors may be able to bring a survivor action claim.
 Under New Jersey law (N.J.
 Stat.
 Ann.
 2A:15-3), survival actions can be brought if the person who died could have filed a personal injury lawsuit in court against the responsible party had he or she not died.

 In 2017, there were 270,231 motor vehicle crashes in New Jersey, which includes 591 fatal accidents.
 These collisions can have a devastating impact on any drivers, passengers, and pedestrians involved.
-If you have been injured in a car accident, a skilled New Jersey personal injury attorney can work with you to help you get the compensation that you deserve.
+If you have been injured in a car accident, a skilled New Jersey car accident lawyer can work with you to help you get the compensation that you deserve.

 Across the United States, bus accidents are a serious problem for both passengers and other drivers on the road.
 According to the Federal Motor Carrier Safety Administration (FMCSA), in 2014, there were 22,000 people injured in bus crashes.
 In that same year, 234 buses were involved in fatal crashes.
-Bus accident cases can be complex, and require the assistance of an experienced lawyer.
+Bus accident cases can be complex, and require the assistance of an experienced New Jersey bus accident lawyer.

 In 2017, there were 3,600 construction accidents in New Jersey, including building construction, highway, street and bridge construction, and all other types of construction across the state.
 These types of accidents can have devastating consequences, leading to long-term or even fatal injuries.

 Although federal and state laws require the use of safety systems to prevent trenches from collapsing, along with trench inspection by a qualified inspector at regular intervals, dozens of construction workers are killed each year and many more are injured by a trench collapse.
-If you or a loved one has suffered an injury in a trench collapse, a seasoned attorney can help.
+If you or a loved one has suffered an injury in a trench collapse, our seasoned construction accident legal team can help

 Over 800,000 people each year are hospitalized due to a fall, often because of a head injury or a hip fracture.
 The risk of a fall is particularly serious for older people, with more than 3,000,000 people aged 65 or older treated in emergency rooms for fall accidents.
 When falls are caused by the negligence of another person or organization, you may be able to recover compensation for your injuries.